pimcore/pimcore/docs/Development_Documentation/14_Web_Services/README.md

 # REST Webservice API

-Pimcore provides a REST web service interface to many entities in the system, such as assets, documents, objects and class definitions.
+Pimcore provides a REST web service interface to many entities of the system, such as assets, documents, objects, class definitions, translations, etc.
-The webservices are not enabled by default, you have to do this in `Settings` > `System Settings` > `Web Service API`.
+The webservices are not enabled by default, you have to do this in *Settings* > *System Settings* > *Web Service API*.

-Once the web service API is enabled, there is an API key is displayed in `Settings` > `Users` for each user.
+Once the web service API is enabled, there is an API key displayed in *Settings* > *Users* for each user.
 Please be aware that the API Key changes when the user changes his/her password.

 The webservices also support session authentication, this means that it's not necessary to